-Digital skills and adoption barriers affect covered populations in different ways.
+Digital equity barriers affect covered populations in different ways.
 Barriers and baseline data collected about each covered population was obtained from the Digital Equity Plan Public Survey that was released in both English and Spanish by OSIT and disseminated across the state to encourage widespread participation.